howl-editor/howl/site/source/doc/api/io/process.md

 ### execute(cmd, options = {})

-Executes a process for `cmd` and returns the results in one go. `cmd` can be either a string, in which case it's parsed as a shell command, or a table comprising the full command line invocation.
-Note that since Howl is not a shell, shell specific expansions are not supported, but will instead be passed verbatim as is. `options`, a optional table of options, can contain the following optional fields:
+Executes a process for `cmd` and returns the results in one go. `cmd` can be either a string, in which case it's executed using the user's shell, or a table comprising the full command line invocation. `options`, a optional table of options, can contain the following optional fields:

-- `stdin`: When specified, the contents of this field will be written as the process's input.
+- `stdin`: When specified, the contents of this field will be written as the process' input.

 - `working_directory`: The path to set as the process' working directory.